authgear/authgear-server/docs/specs/account-management-api.md

   - [Update an email, with verification](#update-an-email-with-verification)
   - [Update a phone number, with verification](#update-a-phone-number-with-verification)
   - [Update a username](#update-a-username)
-- Manage authentication methods
+- Manage authentications
-  - List authentication methods, and recovery codes.
+  - List authentications, and recovery codes.
   - Change the primary password
   - Change the secondary password
   - Remove the secondary password